 Strangely enough, we don’t really worry about it much.
 Some of the most beautiful places on the island are in areas at the greatest risk of being covered by lava.
 We have had places for sale that are sitting on lava flows that are only 50 years old.

 Geologists and volcanologists that study these things have divided the island into “Lava Hazard Zones”, which are numbered from 1 to 9, with 1 being the highest risk and 9 being the lowest.

 What does it mean to be Lava Zone One or Two?

 It means that your financing and insurance options are more limited.
 There’s only a few lenders that will loan for a home in Lava Zone One (we know who they are and can direct you to them).
 As for insurance, there’s one program for Lava Zone One that will cover only $350,000 of replacement value.
-Or you can go to Lloyd’s of London who will insure anything, including house in lava zone one (or your big toe, if you want them to).
+Or you can go to Lloyd’s of London who will insure anything, including houses in lava zone one (or your big toe, if you want them to).

 For Lava Zone Two, there’s a lot more options and for Zones Three and up, your choices are pretty much unlimited.

 What happens if lava covers my house and land?

 If it covers your house, the house burns up.
 The land is still yours and you can rebuild.
 Wait a while for the lava to harden, though.

 It’s always a good idea, just in case, to make an offering to Pele (the goddess of the volcano) whenever you visit Hawai’i Volcanoes National Park.
 It’s said that she likes red flowers and gin (or maybe that’s the park staff).